RocketMan/zookeeper/docs/Playlists.md

 added, updated, or deleted.

 When events are accessed as a relationship, each one has a unique 'id'.
-To get the list of events with id's, issue a GET request to `api/v1/playlist/:id/events`, where :id is the playlist id.
+To get the list of events with id's, issue a GET request to the
+endpoint:

+        api/v1/playlist/:id/events

+where :id is the playlist id.
 A [sample events document](Samples.md#events) returned by this endpoint is available here.

-You may add new events, update existing events, or delete events via the endpoint:
+You may add new events, update existing events, or delete events via this same endpoint:

-`api/v1/playlist/:id/relationships/events`

-where :id is the playlist id.

-* To add a new event, issue a POST to the endpoint above;
+* To add a new event, issue a POST to the endpoint;
-* To modify an event, issue a PATCH to the endpoint above;
+* To modify an event, issue a PATCH to the endpoint;
-* To delete an event, issue a DELETE to the above endpoint.
+* To delete an event, issue a DELETE to the endpoint.

-In all cases, the request body contains a single event in the format returned by `api/v1/playlist/:id/events`.
+In all cases, the request body contains a single event in the format returned by a GET request to the endpoint.

+For POST, upon success, you will receive an HTTP `200 OK` response;
+the response body will contain a resource object with the id of the created event.
+For PATCH and DELETE, upon success, you will receive an HTTP `204 No Content` response.

+If you wish, you may also use the endpoint `api/v1/playlist/:id/relationships/events` for event addition, modification, and deletion.
+The request and response semantics, as well as the server action are the same.

 X-APIKEY authentication is required; the operation will fail if you do not own the playlist.